 The usual feedback technique employed for the parity-violation experiment focuses on reducing average values of noisy parameters, rather than on reducing the noise itself.
-The feedback acts only on an error signal (in this case, the measured transverse polarization) which integrated over a time interval which is chosen to maintain sufficient precision such that the prescribed correction are not dominated by the measurement precision.
-In such a system, if there is no systematic offset, the feedback injects any statistical shift ("jitter") from a given measurement period into the next measurement period, but with an opposite sign.
-In a linear system, this serves to cancel the statistical offsets, period by period.
+The feedback acts only on long-term integration, optimally with a correction gain of 1, while setting any fast proportional or derivative response to zero.
+In such a system, if there is no systematic offset, the feedback injects any statistical shift in a measurement period, into the next measurement period but with an opposite sign.
+In a linear system, this serves to cancel the statistical offset, period by period.
 With the assumption that the noise in each integration period is canceled in the subsequent period, then the deviation from zero of the average falls as 1/N, as there is only the noise from the final measurement period remaining in the accumulation of N periods of data.
 Any systematic offset is also removed by the first correction, and similarly averages away.
-The tradeoff for the improvement of the long-term average is an increase in the observed variation, as the system injects noise from each period into the subsequent period, increasing the RMS of these measurements by \sqrt{2}.
+The tradeoff for the improvement of the long-term average is an increase in the observed variation, as the system injects noise from each period into the subsequent period, increasing the RMS of these measurements by $\sqrt{2}$.
 Performance is limited by realistic imperfections, but the result of "faster than statistical" cancellation of noise is frequently achieved.
 This is a standard technique for the control of beam noise in a parity-violation measurement.

 It is assumed to be desirable to keep the magnitude of spin orientation correction small, at the level of 1° or so.
 These corrections will be most effective if the precision of the correction mechanism is small relative to the statistical uncertainty of the applied correction, so $\sim 0.25^{\circ}$ or better.
 Table 1 shows the precision of the measurement of the transverse polarization asymmetry for a measurement of 4 hours of continuous beam time.
 The correlation between the asymmetry and sign in the open, transition, and closed sectors will be an important tool for demonstrating that the observed azimuthal asymmetry stems from transverse polarization rather than from helicity-correlated differences in the beam trajectory.
-From this, it appears that the required polarization orientation corrections in the horizontal and vertical directions will be independently measured in a period of 4-8 hours of continuous beam, to the precision of $0.5^{\circ}-1^{\circ}$.
+From this, it appears that the required polarization orientation corrections will be measured in a period of 4-8 hours of continuous beam, to the precision of $0.5^{\circ}-1^{\circ}$.
 This would be an appropriate frequency and precision for feedback.
 To illustrate, assuming this averaged to 1° precision with a 6 hour correction cycle, this should achieve an average of about $1^{\circ}/28 = 0.04^{\circ}$ in a PAC week of data production.